epam/edp-admin-console/documentation/add_applications.md

     ![add-app5](../readme-resource/addapp_5.png "add-app5")

-23. Select the **Need Route** check box to create a route component in the OpenShift project for the externally reachable host name.
+24. Select the **Need Route** check box to create a route component in the OpenShift project for the externally reachable host name.
 As a result, the added application will be accessible in a browser.

-    Fill in the necessary fields:
+    Fill in the necessary fields and proceed to the final menu:

     - Name – type the name by entering at least two characters and by using the lower-case letters, numbers and inner dashes.
 The mentioned name will be as a prefix for the host name.
     - Path – specify the path starting with the **/api** characters.
 The mentioned path will be at the end of the URL path.

-24. Click the Proceed button to be switched to the final menu.

     ## The Database Menu

     ![add-app6](../readme-resource/addapp_6.png "add-app6")